RISCVtestbed/riscvtestbed.github.io/_community/workshops/hpcasia25-workshop.md

 **_Presenter: Jason Yung-Cheng Lin_**

 As a founding and premier member of RISC-V International, Andes Technology contributes to high-performance computing (HPC) with superior out-of-order execution CPU cores and vector processors optimized for HPC workloads.
 Additionally, Andes offers an instruction customization environment that enables developers to accelerate performance-critical functions.
 AndesAIRE, the AI software stack, further enhances AI workload optimization, supporting large-scale AI/ML applications from edge devices to the cloud.
 This session will showcase how Andes Technology’s innovations are driving performance improvements across HPC environments.

+### Revolutionizing AI Workloads with ​Digital In-Memory Computing and RISC-V technology

+**_Presenter: Jason Yung-Cheng Lin_**

+In this presentation, we will explore the advanced integration of Digital In-Memory Computing (D-IMC) and RISC-V technology by Axelera AI to accelerate AI inference workloads.
+Our approach uniquely combines the high energy efficiency and throughput of D-IMC with the versatility of RISC-V technology, creating a powerful and scalable platform.
+This platform is designed to handle a wide range of AI tasks, from advanced computer vision at the edge to emerging AI challenges.
+We will demonstrate how our scalable architecture not only meets but exceeds the demands of modern AI applications.
+Our platform enhances performance while significantly reducing energy use and operational costs.
+By pushing the boundaries of Edge AI and venturing into new AI domains, Axelera AI is setting new benchmarks in AI processing efficiency and deployment capabilities.

 ### Investigating a multi-socket high core-count RISC-V system for HPC workload